paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-11-21-jekyll_plugins.md

 ## Next steps

 Now, these are pretty simple plugins, but hopefully they are a prelude to more complex offerings.
-I've already [contributed changes][8] to Aaron Gustafson's plugin [jekyll-crosspost_to_medium][9], and I'm currently trying to update the slugify utility inside Jekyll's core so that it can take more options.
+I’ve already [contributed changes][8] to Aaron Gustafson’s plugin [jekyll-crosspost_to_medium][9], and I’m currently trying to update the slugify utility inside Jekyll’s core so that it can take more options.

-At a later date, I may release [the plugin I'm using to generate responsive image mark-up][10], although given its breadth of features, it requires a lot of testing.
-Ultimately, I'd like to create a plugin to help me display photos I've posted to Flickr on this site as well.
+At a later date, I may release [the plugin I’m using to generate responsive image mark-up][10], although given its breadth of features, it requires a lot of testing.
+Ultimately, I’d like to create a plugin to help me display photos I’ve posted to Flickr on this site as well.

-Yet if there's one thing I've learnt while making this tentitive journey into the world of programing, it's that taking one step at a time is often the most sensible approach.
+Yet if there’s one thing I’ve learnt while making this tentitive journey into the world of programing, it’s that taking one step at a time is often the most sensible approach.

 [1]: /2015/07/shipped
 [2]: http://jekyllrb.com